FlippieCoetser/Dictionary/README.md

-# Typescript Template
+# Dictionary
-Bundle free typescript template used to create a browser compatible es6 module, including unit tests and documentation.
+Typescript dictionary compiled to es6 modules.

+See `./docs/index.html` for documentation